Private Citizen Trump Begs President Trump: ALMS FOR THE POOR?

 Ms. Murphy testified to the House Appropriations Committee that her meeting with the president about the FBI building had nothing whatsoever to do with canceling the deal.
 But also, she couldn't talk about it because EXECUTIVE PRIVILEGE.
 Here's the commissioner for the GSA's Public Buildings Service, Dan Matthews, and Richard Haley II, assistant director for the FBI's finance division, who were simply "unable to answer that question" about White House interference in the decision to cancel the sale of the FBI building, under questioning by Democratic Senator Chris van Hollen.

 The Trump Hotel is across the street from the current FBI HQ.
-Trump will benefit financially from this new plan to keep the FBI where it is and not redevelop it into commercial space.
-Yet GSA and FBI refused to answer when asked if he was involved in this decision.
-Why?pic.twitter.com/G6RZQagCdY— Senator Chris Van Hollen (@Senator Chris Van Hollen)1519918304
+Trump will benefit financially from this new plan to… https://t.co/laDi9PSIFC— Senator Chris Van Hollen (@Senator Chris Van Hollen)1519918304.0

 Murphy and Matthews remain in their positions at the GSA, so it looks like Eric Trump can look forward to being treated just the same as everyone else.
 Or maybe even a little bit better!